Revolution of the 44: Revolution

-On the morning of 29 April 1894, a group of 44 rebels captured the western Salvadoran city of Santa Ana.
-The rebels, had arrived from exile in Guatemala, captured the city's army barracks and forced Antonio and General Jacinto Colocho, the barrack's commander, to flee the city to Coatepeque.
-In response to the rebellion, which numbered around 500 rebels and was supported by an additional 5,000 soldiers from Guatemala and Honduras, Carlos invoked articles 4 and 91 of the constitution and declared a state of siege for twenty-nine days.
-In a public announcement issued through the Diario Oficial newspaper on the day the rebellion began, Carlos stated:
+On the morning of 29 April 1894, a group of rebels and landowners, known as "the 44", captured the western Salvadoran city of Santa Ana.
+The rebels, who had arrived from exile in Guatemala, captured the city's army barracks and forced Antonio Ezeta and General Jacinto Colocho, the barrack's commander, to flee the city to Coatepeque.
+In response to the rebellion, which numbered around 500 rebels and was supported by an additional 5,000 soldiers from Guatemala and Honduras, Carlos Ezeta invoked articles 4 and 91 of the constitution and declared a state of siege for twenty-nine days.
+In a public announcement issued through the Diario Oficial newspaper on the day the rebellion began, Carlos Ezeta stated:

 On 1 May, General Rafael Antonio Gutiérrez, one of the rebellion's leaders, was proclaimed as the country's president in opposition to the Ezeta brothers' government.
-On 3 May, Antonio was wounded by rebel forces, resulting in him being replaced as commander-in-chief of the army by General León Bolaños.
-On 5 May, while Carlos was traveling to Santa Ana by train in command of an army of 1,000 soldiers, rebels derailed the train near the town of La Ceiba by ripping out the track's rivets on a bridge that crossed the Ateos river.
+On 3 May, Antonio Ezeta was wounded by rebel forces, resulting in him being replaced as commander-in-chief of the army by General León Bolaños.
+On 5 May, while Carlos Ezeta was traveling to Santa Ana by train in command of an army of 1,000 soldiers, rebels derailed the train near the town of La Ceiba by ripping out the track's rivets on a bridge that crossed the Ateos river.
 He survived the derailment, as his carriage was specially designed to be stronger than the other carriages.
 The number of casualties is unknown.
 The rebels captured the Santa Ana Volcano and entered its crater on 8 May.
 Government forces under the command of General Joaquín López defeated rebel forces in the city of Chalchuapa on 11 May, forcing them to retreat back to Santa Ana.
+On 17 May, Brigadier General Luis Alonso Barahona captured the city of Chalatenango.

-Antonio reassumed the role of commander-in-chief on 23 May after recovering from his injuries.
+Antonio Ezeta reassumed the role of commander-in-chief on 23 May after recovering from his injuries.

-As the rebels made advances towards San Salvador, Carlos fled the country for Panama on 4 June, departing from the port of La Libertad.
+As the rebels made advances towards San Salvador, Carlos Ezeta fled the country for Panama on 4 June, departing from the port of La Libertad.
 From there, he left for New York City and then Europe.
-Upon his brother's flight from the country, Antonio assumed the presidency in an acting capacity and commanded his army to retreat to Santa Tecla on 5 June.
+Upon his brother's flight from the country, Antonio Ezeta assumed the presidency in an acting capacity and commanded his army to retreat to Santa Tecla on 5 June.
 By then, his army, which began with 1,700 soldiers, was reduced to a few hundred soldiers due to soldiers being killed, wounded, or deserting.
-The United States had dispatched the USS Bennington to the port of La Libertad to protect the interests of U.S. citizens in the country, where Antonio and sixteen other generals requested asylum.
+The United States had dispatched the USS Bennington to the port of La Libertad to protect the interests of U.S. citizens in the country, where Antonio Ezeta and sixteen other generals requested asylum.
 After both Ezeta brothers had fled the country, Gutiérrez marched into San Salvador on 10 June and officially assumed office as provisional president.
 The new government requested the extradition of those who fled the country to the United States, but the U.S. government refused to extradite them; the U.S. would not recognize Gutiérrez's presidency until 3 August.